How To Feel Peace When Your Husband Is Unfaithful

 4. If you blame me for your behaviors, choices and perceptions, I will not argue with your or defend myself.
 I will stop communicating with you until I feel safe again.

 5. I will not have sex with you when I feel coerced or emotionally disconnected from you.

-6. If you don't work toward understanding how your addiction and abuse have affected me, and if you continue to excuse your behavior, I will move toward separation from you.
+6. If you don’t work toward understanding how your unfaithfulness has affected me, and if you continue to excuse your behavior, I will move toward separation from you.
 In this state, you are not safe to be around.

-Defining and enforcing boundaries is very difficult for wives of sex addicts.
+Defining and enforcing boundaries is very difficult for wives of unfaithful men.
 However, our safety depends on it.
-It's often the defining process of our recovery and the true start of our healing.
+It’s often the defining process of our recovery and the true start of our healing.

 Boundaries And Surrendering Go Hand In Hand

 When I started to set boundaries, things got much worse for me.
 At first, I stopped initiating sex with my husband.
 Instead of connecting with me and initiating sex himself, he started isolating more.
 Then I asked him to sleep downstairs.
 He didn’t work toward getting back upstairs, but told me that he planned on living like that.
 He also told me he was using pornography and masturbating again, so I asked him to move out.